HomeArticlesComparisonJSON vs YAML vs XML

 JSON vs YAML vs XML compared on readability, verbosity, comments, parsing speed, and schema validation — with the right use case for each format.

-Choosing a data format is a decision you live with for years — config files, API contracts, and integration protocols are hard to change once established.
-JSON, YAML, and XML are the three formats that cover the vast majority of use cases in web development, cloud infrastructure, and enterprise integration.
-Each makes different trade-offs on verbosity, human readability, type expressiveness, and tooling maturity.
+Choosing a data format is a decision you live with for years.
+Config files, API contracts, and integration protocols are hard to change once established.
+JSON, YAML, and XML are the three formats that cover the vast majority of use cases in web development, cloud infrastructure, and enterprise integration, and each makes different trade-offs on verbosity, human readability, type expressiveness, and tooling maturity.

 Overview

 YAML (YAML Ain't Markup Language, version 1.2 published 2009) targets human-readable configuration.
-It uses significant whitespace — indentation defines nesting rather than brackets — and supports comments, multi-line strings, anchors (for DRY config), and more permissive type coercion.
-It is the default format for Kubernetes manifests, GitHub Actions, Ansible, and most CI/CD systems.
+It uses significant whitespace, indentation defines nesting rather than brackets, and it supports comments, multi-line strings, anchors (for DRY config), and more permissive type coercion.
+It's the default format for Kubernetes manifests, GitHub Actions, Ansible, and most CI/CD systems.

 XML (eXtensible Markup Language, W3C standard 1998) is the oldest of the three.
 Its tag-based syntax is verbose but expressive, with support for attributes, namespaces, and the most mature schema validation ecosystem (XSD).
 It underpins SOAP, RSS, SVG, and HL7 healthcare messaging.

 Use the JSON Formatter to pretty-print or minify JSON, the JSON Validator to check syntax, and the JSON Minifier to compact JSON for production payloads.
-If you need to move data between JSON and YAML directly — for example, converting an API response into a Kubernetes ConfigMap — the JSON to YAML Converter and YAML to JSON Converter handle that translation without manually rewriting the structure.
+If you need to move data between JSON and YAML directly, say, converting an API response into a Kubernetes ConfigMap, the JSON to YAML Converter and YAML to JSON Converter handle that translation without manually rewriting the structure.

 Side-by-Side Comparison